OUR LAB’S HISTORY

 Colin Liau

-Colin is a sophomore in the College of Arts and Sciences pursuing a major in Psychology and minors in Education, Inquiry, and Justice and Spanish.
+Colin is a junior in the College of Arts and Sciences pursuing a major in Psychology and minors in Education, Inquiry, and Justice and Spanish.
 He is currently working on the PLAY project and the CAFE consortium project.
 After graduating, Colin hopes to pursue a career that combines his interests in early childhood development and education research and policy.

 Learn More